Instrument Android apps

 beaconUrl value of your environment is determined.
 These values can be accessed on the Instrumentation page.

-- Select the mobile application you created.
+- Select the mobile app that you want to configure.

 The Gradle snippet is already populated with the